Sample questions and answers from speaking part 1, 2 and 3

 She refused to let me pay for the taxi.

-work that is done regulary to earn money
+work that is done regularly to earn money

 Afterlanding a job in an off-licence straight out of school, he was initially baffled, butintrigued all the same.